BenjGundersen/cse397/Week01CareerPrepGettingWordOutIntro.md

 # Background

-I am a 23 year old computer science student at BYU-IdahJo!
+I am a 23 year old computer science student at BYU-Idaho!
 I knew before I even started school here that computer science is what I wanted to study.
 Ever since I ran the first code of my own in Junior High School, I have beem fascinated.
 I actually like both the hardware and software aspect of computers, but I keep the hardware aspect as more of a hobby.

 # Home